toitware/artemis-releases/README.md

 ```

 Once you create a new organization it is automatically set as default.
 You can switch to a different org with
-`artemis org default org-id`, or by passing the organization id to the commands that need one.
+`artemis org default YOUR-ORG-ID`, or by passing the organization id to the commands that need one.

-You can add other users join your organization with `artemis org members add <user-id>`.
+You can add other users join your organization with `artemis org members add YOUR-USER-ID`.

 The user-id can be found with `artemis profile show`.